erwansetyobudi/member_area_card/README.md

 4. **Activate the Plugin**
    Log in as a super admin, click the "System" menu, select the "Plugin" submenu, and activate the plugin.
+5. **Check on Member Area Page**
+   Check the Member Area to find the "My Card" tab with the updated features.

 ## How to Use